TosbackCgusBridge-Bot/CGUs-versions/Telegraph/Privacy Policy.md

 12.1 If you believe that we have not adhered to this Policy, please notify us by email at data.protection@telegraph.co.uk and we will try to solve the problem promptly.

-_This Policy was last updated on 22nd November, 2013._
+_This Policy was last updated on 18th August, 2014._